South Carolina's 4th congressional district

-The 4th congressional district of South Carolina is a congressional district in upstate South Carolina bordering North Carolina.
+South Carolina's 4th congressional district is a congressional district in upstate South Carolina bordering North Carolina.
 It includes parts of Greenville and Spartanburg counties.
 The district includes the two major cities of Greenville and Spartanburg.

 The district is one of the most conservative in the state.
 In the late 20th century, it has been in Republican hands since 1979, aside from a six-year stint by Democrat Liz J. Patterson, the daughter of former Senator Olin Johnston.
 Even before the Republicans finally took control of the seat, the 4th had been a rather conservative district.
 Like in most of the state, the old-line Southern Democrats began splitting their tickets as early as the 1940s.
 However, this area's white conservatives became increasingly willing to support Republicans at the state and local level as early as the 1970s, well before the rest of the state swung Republican.
 The district is a major destination for presidential candidates in election years, as South Carolina is one of the first states to hold a presidential primary.

 Republican William Timmons has represented the district since January 3, 2019.
 He succeeded Republican Trey Gowdy who did not seek reelection.

-History

 From 2003 to 2013, the district included all of Spartanburg and Union counties and parts of Greenville and Laurens counties.

-Greenville and Spartanburg Counties are the only in the district.
+Greenville and parts of Spartanburg counties are entirely within the district.

-Election results from recent presidential races
+Recent election results from statewide races

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: